jmaasch/jmaasch.github.io/about.md

 ## Research interests

-Human health and disease; computation for social good; artificial intelligence; the microbial ecology of the human body; genetics, genomics, and evolution; the art and science of data visualization.
+*Human health and disease; artificial intelligence; computation for social good; the microbial ecology of the human body; genetics, genomics, and evolution; the art and science of data visualization; diversity in STEM.*

+The <a href="https://delafuentelab.seas.upenn.edu/" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">Machine Biology Group</font></a> integrates synthetic biology, automation, and artificial intelligence to computerize biological systems, build synthetic molecular tools, and devise novel therapies. <a href="https://www.henao-mejialab.com/" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">Henao-Mejia Lab</font></a> investigates interactions among metabolism regulation, the intestinal microbiota, non-coding RNAs, and the innate immune system.

 More information on my personal research can be found below.